 That said, whenever there is a security issue with WordPress core, the team immediately gets on top of it and fixes it by releasing updates in a timely fashion.
 This is something other content management systems have failed to do.

-If a security vulnerability is found within a theme or plugin, then we will need to rely on the software developer to release a patch to fix the issue.
+If a security vulnerability is found within a Multipurpose WordPress theme or plugin, then we will need to rely on the software developer to release a patch to fix the issue.
 However, if the security bugs get ugly, the WordPress team will automatically force updates to everyone to prevent mass infiltration.

 There is no denying the fact that WordPress continues to be a common target of hackers and cybercriminals.
 As cybercrimes and data breaches increase alarmingly, WordPress website owners need to understand why WordPress sites are getting hacked.